Skip to content

 #Does orange blinking always mean the remote is broken?

-No. Orange blinking is a status indicator, not a failure code.
-It signals low batteries or a lost pairing in the vast majority of cases.
-Only consider the remote defective if the blinking continues after replacing batteries with fresh alkalines, re-pairing, power cycling the TV, and running a firmware update.
+No. It signals low batteries or a lost pairing in the vast majority of cases.
+Only consider the remote defective if blinking persists after all seven fixes.

 #How can I control my Philips TV without the remote?